galaxyproject/galaxy-hub/src/admin/get-galaxy/index.md

   * If Galaxy is one of many processes running in the background within a terminal window, find it with the command `jobs`.
 The list of jobs will be numbered.
 Bring the Galaxy job to the foreground with the command `fg <number_of_the_job>` and shut down with `Ctrl-c`.

 ### I have lost the terminal window running Galaxy
   * From another terminal window, find all active processes with the command `ps`.
 The list of processes will each have a process ID (called PID).
-The target process will be named `python ./scripts/paster.py serve config/galaxy.ini.sample`.
+The target process will be named `python ./scripts/paster.py serve config/galaxy.yml.sample`.
 Stop it with the command `kill PID`, where "PID" is the actual process ID number.
   * If you kill only the process named `sh run.sh`, this will result in conflicts and Galaxy will not restart.
-If you did this or are simply getting errors when trying to restart Galaxy, the solution is to kill the process `python ./scripts/paster.py serve config/galaxy.ini.sample` before restarting Galaxy again.
+If you did this or are simply getting errors when trying to restart Galaxy, the solution is to kill the `uwsgi` process before restarting Galaxy again.

 ## Ansible Playbook